-Court Examines Missouri Gov. Eric Greitens' Cell Phone In Criminal Case
+Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

 Behind locked courtroom doors, a forensic expert took data from Missouri Gov. Eric Greitens' cellphone and email on Tuesday, trying to determine whether he took a partially nude photo of a woman without her consent.